home about portfolio gallery ocs commissions blog

 L drawing from 2012

-I got into another hell during 2016-2018 after studying so hard to get into my desired dental school.
+Then unfortunately, I got into another hell during 2016-2018 after studying so hard to get into my desired dental school.
 Being a dentist offers stable income with admiration from society.
 Even when I was suffering greatly, I tried to think of the future like, suffer now by studying hard and when I finally graduate, my hard work would pay off.
 In reality, I don't think I'll ever graduate from dental school before going completely insane.
 And as you may have probably guessed, I got out of dental school in 2018.

 *Disclaimer: I'm not saying that dental school is bad or drives everyone insane, almost all 90-ish people in the same year as I graduated and became a dentist